top of page

 Sunlit room with a potted plant by an open door leading to a green garden.
 A table with dried flowers and crystal pieces is visible indoors.

-This house by Bjørn Agertved makes a statement before you even step inside.
+This house by artist Bjørn Agertved makes a statement before you even step inside.
 A 260 square meter Copenhagen home where classical architecture meets bold contemporary design.

 Watch the Full Home Tour on our YouTube Channel: Click here 🎥✨